Pneumonia in Seniors: Symptoms, Treatment, and Prevention

 All of this information can be recorded and shared with their doctor to help with a diagnosis.

-Eating a healthy, nutrient-rich diet, getting regular exercise, and maintaining a good sleep routine will strengthen your older adult’s immune system and help them ward off infection.
+Eating a healthy, nutrient-dense diet, getting regular exercise, supplementing your diet, and maintaining a good sleep routine will strengthen an older adult’s immune system and help them ward off infections.

 4. Don’t smoke

-Not smoking is very important for health.
+Not smoking is essential for health.
 It will do as much for helping prevent pneumonia as it will to prevent heart disease and cancer.

 Recommended for you: